algorithmsbooks/optimization/README.md

 * p.
 242: Change Morris-Mitchell Criterion list from {1,2,3,10,20,50,100} to {1,2,5,10,20,50,100}. (thanks to Stephan Milius)
 * p.
 263: Change sidenote 8 to add " if $\lambda = 0$" and change "sufficiently large" to "positive". (thanks to Chris Peel)
 * p.
 325: Remove repeated equation 18.18 and insert step between 18.13 and 18.14. (thanks to Christoph Buchner)
 * p.
+376: In Example 20.6, one of the B's had the wrong font. (thanks to Christoph Buchner)
+* p.
+402: Figure 21.11: The expression "f(v, s, r, p,..." was missing the c^{(d)} argument. (thanks to Christoph Buchner)
+* p.
 409: Exercise 21.4: The problem should use 10 degrees rather than 10 radians. (thanks to Sudarshan Chawathe)